Cycas Hospitality: History

 Cycas was founded in 2008 by John Wagner and Eduard Elias.
 In October 2017, the Thai family-owned Hua Kee Group acquired one third of the group for an undisclosed amount.
 In 2019, Matt Luscombe became the company's first official CEO.

 Types of hotels

-It operates in the extended-stay and mainstream hospitality sectors, including double-decker hotels, property development and asset management.
-Cycas manages hotels in the UK, the Netherlands, Belgium, Denmark, France, Germany, and Switzerland.
+Cycas Hospitality operates 7,900 rooms across Europe,in the extended-stay and mainstream hospitality sectors, including double-decker hotels, property development and asset management.
+Properties under management range from limited service to luxury, and include lifestyle and extended stay hotels as well as co-living and serviced apartments.
 Its global hospitality partners include InterContinental Hotels Group, Marriott International, Hyatt, Accor, Radisson Hotels and Hilton Hotels and Resorts.

 Awards

-Since 2018 it has won several industry awards for best employer, ranking in the Best Places to Work in Hospitality for five consecutive years.
-It has also been recognised for its inspiring leadership and its hotels' high service levels.
+Cycas continues to win industry awards, including best employer, ranking in the Best Places to Work in Hospitality for over five consecutive years.

+The company has also been recognised for its inspiring leadership and its hotels' outstanding service levels.